thomaseolsen/AlgorithmsIlluminated/Part 1 - 1.2 Integer Multiplication/README.md

 In trying to remove the unecessary lag I introduced in this algorithm, I found that changing from (len(str(x))) to (int(math.log10(x)) + 1) reduced lag by a full 1/3 (82533ns).
 This is the fist step in making Python comparable to C++ in this algorithm.
 I found this little hack online, and it's quite ingenious.
 I'll have to remember it for other times I may need this information.

 Taking it a small step further, I removed the string array and integer back and forth.
 Utilizing division and modulus, I can achieve a little more speed (71292ns).
 I'm going to dig a little more to see what else could possibly be cleaned up.

+Doing some more digging, I've found that Python (specifically the CPython implementation) has an upper limit to recursion.
+While the limit is high enough to handle this simple algorithm, some of the performance enhancements I have tried end up triggering the maximum recursion limit and halting the calculation.
+I'm going to call this implementation done at this stage and move forward.
+From now on, we will be utilizing recursion sparingly, and when possible not at all in the Python implementations.

 Complexity of this algorithm is O(nlog(n)) (I think).
 I grant O(log(n)) for the recursive action of dividing the work in half each time, however I don't think you can ignore all of the calls that translate integers to string arrays and string arrays back to integers.
 While each one itself would be O(n) and there are a lot of them, they're still not nested, so we'll stick with O(nlog(n)).